~ 4 MIN READ

 Step 1: Pull together key data.

 To be a well-run, high-performing hospital, you must be data driven.
 The first step of SWOT analysis in healthcare is to collect and assess important data.
 This can range from patient health records and disease registries to claims statuses and funding sources.
 You don’t need to use every byte of data you have—focus on key metrics that relate to your strategy.
 Once you’ve gathered the information, double check that it’s accurate and begin to identify your organization’s capabilities.
 In this situation, remember that data can be more helpful than gut reactions.
 Do we have a slow emergency room, or is it similar to others in the state?
+If your hospital reports regularly on progress, this step is really easy.

 Do you track and measure the right data?
 Browse this library of 108 healthcare metrics...you may find a few that should be part of your SWOT.